timothepoznanski/listeem/README.md

 Welcome to Listeem! 🚀

-Listeem is a simple to do list webapp.
+Listeem is a simple to-do list web app.

 ## Table of Contents
 - [Installation](#installation)